logo

 Reading about algorithms is often a passive experience.
 A diagram may help, but it still represents only a frozen moment of the process.
 However, building an interactive data structure or sorting animation from scratch just to include it in a blog post or tutorial can be incredibly time-consuming.

-That’s why we’ve made our visualizers embeddable.
-Whether you’re a teacher building course materials on Notion, a student taking notes, or a developer writing a technical blog on Medium, you can instantly add high-quality, interactive sorting animations directly to your content.
+That's why we have made our visualizers embeddable.
+Whether you're a teacher building course materials on Notion, a student taking notes, or a developer writing a technical blog on Medium, you can instantly add high-quality, interactive sorting animations directly to your content.

 By embedding these visualizers, your readers can manually input arrays, play, pause, and step through the algorithms directly within your page.
 This significantly enhances the learning experience and keeps them engaged without ever having to leave your website.